Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/transportLayer/reliableCommunicationTCP.md

 [^1]: We increase the ACK number by $1$ because we are acknowledging the first packet being sent which contains the syn.
 [^2]: https://en.wikipedia.org/wiki/Silly_window_syndrome
+[^3]: Unfortunately, TCP and IP are linked pretty tightly because they were originally designed as one protocol.
+So yeah it sucks